Shrsht/Statistical-Language-Model-of-the-Mahabharata/README.md

 For example, one might guess that the probability of a sentence is simply the product of the empirical probabilities (i.e., the number of times a word is observed in a dataset divided by the number of words in that dataset).
 This is one of the methods of estimating the probability of a sequence of words that we implement in this project.

+## DESIRED OUTCOMES:
+Using the model developed in this project we attempt to deliver the following outcomes:

+* Determine the Probablity that a given line of text was written by WIlliam Shakespeare
+* Generatte a *unique*, but *grammatically correct* piece of text in the same style as William Shakespeare

 ## APPROACH

 We build 3 different models using the given corpus: